Upper Schools: June 15 - July 27, 2018

 - Students have social time in the evenings, allowing them to relax and visit with friends.
 Occasionally, an intramural sports game is scheduled in the evening.

-- On Saturdays, campers participate in General Inspection and a weekly track meet in the morning, followed by Parade and Council Fire in the evenings.
+- On Saturdays, campers participate in General Inspection and a weekly track meet in the morning, followed by Parade in the evening.
 Saturday afternoons are typically free time.

 - On the second, third and fourth weekends of camp, students may leave campus “on permit” with parents or authorized friends or adults.

-- Students attend religious or spiritual services each week and can choose from Constructive Meditation or Jewish, Roman Catholic, Muslim or Protestant services.
+- Students attend religious or spiritual services each week and can choose from Constructive Meditation, Jewish Services, Roman Catholic, Islamic Studies or Protestant services.

 Campers live in dormitories located on the main campus near Lake Maxinkuckee.
 There are a total 9 boys units and 7 girls units, each with about 40 campers per unit.

-Send your child to Upper Camp — Apply Now
+Send your child to Upper Schools— Apply Now!